-Tight, well-insulated homes may have high indoor humidity levels during the heating season.
+Tight, well-insulated space may have high indoor humidity levels during the heating season.
 High humidity will be apparent from visible condensation on windows.
 The amount of window condensation will increase as outdoor temperatures drop.
+On summer nights, the outside air is often cooler than the air inside your home.